This post may contain affiliate links.

 Looking back, our total interest expense over the six years was about $17,524, with average monthly interest costs of $243.
-Most of that was for the financing on our first, more expensive motorhome.
+Most of that was for the financing of our first, more expensive motorhome.

 RV Costs For Insurance

-We had a full timer RV insurance policy, with no prior insurance claims, plus excellent credit scores and driving records.
-We were insured in Colorado for our first 8 months, but this switched to Texas when we changed our domicile in early 2015.
+We had a full-time RV insurance policy with no prior insurance claims, plus excellent credit scores and driving records.
+We were insured in Colorado for our first eight months, but this switched to Texas when we changed our domicile in early 2015.

 Here is what we paid in insurance:

 RV #1 – 2012 Tiffin Open Road.
-Annual insurance premium on our Tiffin was around $1,200 per year.
+The annual insurance premium on our Tiffin was around $1,200 per year.
 All up, during our 45 months of ownership, we paid $4,700 in insurance for the Tiffin, an average of $104 per month.

 RV #2 – 1999 Country Coach.
-Annual insurance premium on our Country Coach was around $1,075 per year.
+The annual insurance premium on our Country Coach was around $1,075 per year.
 All up, during the 27 months to June 2020, we have paid $2,298 in insurance for the Country Coach, an average of $85 per month.

 RV Costs of Repairs and Maintenance

-So let’s take a look at what we spent on RV repair and maintenance on each RV, before drilling down into the detail, so you can see just how and where these expenses add up.
+So let’s take a look at what we spent on RV repair and maintenance before drilling down into the detail, so you can see just how and where these expenses add up.